AdobeDocs/learning-manager.en/help/migrated/administrators/frequently-asked-questions-for-administrators.md

 In order to fix user log in, you have to import CSV in Prime.
 A sample CSV file is attached at the bottom of this page for your reference.
 Since email is considered as a unique identifier for a person, it cannot be edited.
 Follow these steps:

-1. Add the same user with correct e-mail id in CSV and ensure he remains as Manager of other users by adding his e-mail id to “Email of the Employee’s Manager” column in the sample CSV.
+1. Add the same user with correct e-mail id in CSV and ensure he remains as Manager of other users by adding his e-mail id to "Email of the Employee's Manager" column in the sample CSV.
 1. Add other users in your account to the CSV including yourself
 1. Import this file on Prime Admin app->Users->Add->Import CSV
 1. Map all fields, as prompted in dialog, to the corresponding CSV columns.